zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 * **apiml.catalog.tile.id**

-    specifies the specific identifier for the product family of API services.
+    This parameter specifies the specific identifier for the product family of API services.
     This is a value used by the API ML to group multiple API services into a single tile.
     Each identifier represents a single API dashboard tile in the Catalog.